t0t0/t0t0.github.io/_posts/2016-3-18-benchmarking-performance-security-docker.md

 ## Benchmarking security:

 A simple script that can be run locally on the host and that checks for dozens of common best-practices around security for Docker containers in a production environment.
+Obviousky, we want all warnings to be passes.

 ```
 git clone https://github.com/docker/docker-bench-security.git